jnc2248/readme-generator/Develop/README.md

 ## Description

-test
+project

 ## Installation

-test
+say hello

 ## Usage

-test
+hi

 ## License

-This application is covered under MIT License - Justin.
+This application is covered under the Apache License 2.0 - 2016 sola.
 Please refer to LICENSE.md for more details.

 ## Contributing

-test
+yes

 ## Tests

-test
+do it

 ## Questions

-undefined

-Please refer to my [GitHub profile](https://github.com/jnc2248).
-If you have any additional questions, reach me at jc@gmail.com.
+If you have questions, please refer to my [GitHub profile](https://github.com/dkdkd).
+You may also reach me at dlskd.